Hilda-Enyioko/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

 _putchar Function: this is contained in the file _putchar.c

 Test files: Other test files are contained in this directory.
 They are named in the format x-main.c where x represents the task number.

+Object codes: These are the files that contain the resulting output of the source codes.
+These files are named alphabetically according to the task it represents.